shauryashaurya/Cooler/README.md

 >
 >  \- Jamie Zawinski / David Tilbrook (depending upon how far you read [this blog post](http://regex.info/blog/2006-09-15/247))

-Regulary expressions are interesting in their own right and a RE engine is not-too-hard-not-too-easy challenge.
+Regular expressions are interesting in their own right and a RE engine is not-too-hard-not-too-easy challenge.

 So why do this?
 For fun.